What is ICAC?

 There are only limited controls on admissible evidence, which may be obtained by compulsion and coercion or other means that would make it inadmissible in a court of law.

 What are some examples of recent ICAC investigations?

 In 2015, ICAC investigated allegations concerning public official Jason Meeth, employed at the University of Sydney as a Head of Projects ICT.
 It is alleged that he dishonestly contracted work to ICT contractors through an unaccredited IT consulting service, Canberra Solutions Pty Ltd. The University’s directions for such a recruitment required contractors to be recruited under a NSW Government-accredited C100 company.

 ICAC also investigated allegations in 2016, concerning the Chief Financial Officer, Gary Goodman, of Botany Bay.
 It was alleged that he, along with other employees, exercised their official functions to financially obtain benefits for himself by using council resources as well as causing payments greater than $4.2 million to be made by the council to themselves and other entities.
 The investigation was in 2015 / 2016 and proceeded to public ICAC hearings.

 If you receive a summons to give evidence at a compulsory examination or public inquiry, it is important you seek legal advice.
 Answering questions and producing documents which are required from you might incriminate you.

 It is a criminal offence to fail to attend the hearing or to refuse to answer relevant questions.
 We strongly recommend that you obtain legal representation before any ICAC hearing.

 There are rights to object to certain questions.
 Nyman Gibson Miralis Criminal Defence lawyers can represent you at the hearing and ensure protection of your rights.
 We have extensive experience having appeared in a number of inquiries.
-With the help of one of our experienced criminal lawyers, we may be able to assist in avoiding criminal charges.
+We may be able to assist in avoiding criminal charges.